nielsdelestinne/niedel.be/_posts/2023-10-09-test-first-data-migrations.markdown

 comments: false
 ---

 Anyone who has worked on an application involving persistent data knows how challenging data migrations can be.
-They're not only difficult to write but also crucial to execute flawlessly.
+They're difficult to write and crucial to execute flawlessly.
 This article explores a test-first approach to tackle this challenge.

 <!--more-->